“In a time of destruction, create something.”

 Jordan Bromley is a partner at law firm Manatt, Phelps & Phillips, LLP.
 In a guest post on Billboard this week, Bromley explains that the Music Modernization Act will enact a formalized body run by publishers that will administer mechanical rights of compositions streamed on digital services like Spotify and Apple Music.
 The bill, which has received support from both the Democratic and Republican parties, will help support a comprehensive database that will, for the first time, compile musical works with active participation from major music publishers and digital service providers (DSPs).
 In addition, performance rights organizations ASCAP and BMI will argue better rates for the performance of musical works on DSPs.
 Bromley further emphasizes that supporting this bill will help both songwriters and publishers agree to work via a modernized process in music licensing, subsequently paying out rights holders more efficiently.
 Finally, he notes that this will give the DSPs the confidence and assurance to accurately and comprehensively license the music they service on their platforms.
 “This bill was borne from good intentions,” he adds, “and a genuine desire by songwriters, publishers and DSPs to solve a problem.”

-Midem is set to produce a white paper which will tackle trends and progress of audio recognition, automated messaging and music composition Al, and feature interviews with tech makers such as WARM, DJ Monitor, Dubset, POP, Jukedeck and Rotor.
+Midem produced a white paper which tackles trends and progress of audio recognition, automated messaging and music composition Al, and feature interviews with tech makers such as WARM, DJ Monitor, Dubset, POP, Jukedeck and Rotor.
 The white paper provides fundamental information highlighting three upcoming technologies that expects to be categorized generically under the umbrella of artificial intelligence that would likely transform and revolutionize the future of music industry.

 - See the list of inventions that changed music.